fluidos-project/REAR/docs/messages/README.md

 *Figure 2.
 Concurrent flavor access from two different client.*

-## CONFIRM RESERVATION
+## CONFIRM_RESERVATION
 The confirm reservation message concludes the resource advertisement and reservation process.
 It is sent by the provider to the client, to notify the finalization of the purchase .
 The interaction can be summarized in the following steps:

 **TBD**

-## SUBSCRIBE TO CHANGES
+## REFRESH and WITHDRAW: handle possible changes in the flavor list
 REAR defines a set of optional messages that extend the expressiveness of the protocol, and we summarize as subscribe to changes.
 Specifically, we include two optional interactions:
- * Refresh, sent by the provider to refresh a particular flavor.
+ * REFRESH, sent by the provider to refresh a particular flavor.
 By sending a refresh message, the provider helps maintain the availability of flavors and allows the consumer to effectively manage and allocate resources based on the updated expiration time.
- * Withdraw, sent by the provider to the consumer to notify that a specific flavor is no longer available.
+ * WITHDRAW, sent by the provider to the consumer to notify that a specific flavor is no longer available.
 This message serves as a notification mechanism to inform the consumer that the requested flavor is no longer available.

 Figure 3 details the REAR interaction using the combination of both optional and required messages.
 Specifically, the interaction can be summarized as follows:
  * The client sends a request to get the list of available flavors matching a predefined selector